 Field Cricket (Gryllus pennsylvanicus)

-The famous chirping of the Field Cricket evokes memories of warm summer nights to those who took the time to listen.
+The famous chirping of the Field Cricket evokes memories of warm summer nights to those who had the time to listen.

 Field Crickets are a common site throughout the United States, Mexico and Canada.
-Warm summer nights bring them out en masse as the males chirp about (up to 30 times a minute) in an effort to attract a female.
+Warm summer nights bring them out en masse as the males loudly chirp up to 30 times a minute in an effort to attract a female.
 The noise is a pleasant reminder of the season and will immediately stop if the crickets are approached too closely.

-Field Crickets make them homes in the ground, tall grass, or built-up piles of natural lawn debris.
-They jump away from perceived danger, but sometimes that means right into your legs if you're walking through their habitat.
+Field Crickets make homes in the ground, in tall grass, or even piles of organic lawn debris.
+They jump away from perceived danger, but sometimes that means right onto your legs if you're walking through their habitat.
 They are completely harmless and bounce off as soon as they land.
 The sensation of being touched tends to startle people.

-Field Crickets at a diet of animal remains and plant matter.
+Field Crickets eat a diet of animal remains and plant matter.
 They provide beneficial services to the ecosystem by eating the eggs and pupae of insect that are considered pests.
 On the other hand, in large numbers, they can be somewhat of a nuisance in gardens, chewing on plants grown for food or aesthetics.
 Field Crickets are a popular food item for many animals.
 They are often the species of insect that is used to feed 'pet' spiders and other insectivores like reptiles.
 Anglers may also use them as bait when fishing.
 In many countries, they are a food source for humans, providing essential nutrients like protein.